 What tax forms are the most important?

-The key tax forms most people need to know about are Form 1040 (the U.S. Individual Income Tax Return that gets filed by Tax Day); a W-2 if you’re a regular employee or contractor who has had your taxes withheld by the employer; the 1099s which reflect other forms of income than a salary; and the 1098s (mortgage interest statement, tuition payments, and the life).
+The key tax forms most people need to know about are Form 1040 (the U.S. Individual Income Tax Return that gets filed by Tax Day); a W-2 if you’re a regular employee or contractor who has had your taxes withheld by the employer; 1099s, which reflect other forms of income than a salary; and 1098s, which are used to report tax-deductible expenses such as mortgage interest, student loan interest, and tuition payments.

 How many tax forms do people file a year on average?